rmehta125/Research_Portfolio/README.md

 ## Gallery

 Shown below are a random assortment of plots and animations that I have created so far using the code (or variations of it) provided in this repository.
 I generated all data visualized here using the Nakajima Lab's SPH code (https://github.com/NatsukiHosono/FDPS_SPH) and BlueHive, the University of Rochester supercomputer.
 Additional figures can be found in the individual project folders.
+Note, however, that most videos included in this repository have been compressed from their original quality so that they could be uploaded here.

 <div align="center">